YKapadia1/weatherapp/README.md

 **Note that if you are in a city unsupported by the API, then an error will be returned and a message stating as such will be displayed.
 Unfortunately this is a limitation of the API, and cannot be fixed by me.**

 Once you have added the city to the list, your selection should show up in the list of cities.

+Removing a city is as easy as swiping right-to-left on the entry you want removing.

 ## Viewing the weather of a city